-The courtyard of the Gemeentemuseum (municipal museum) has been transformed into a 700 square meters space covered by an all-glass roof.
+The courtyard of the Kunstmuseum Den Haag, previously Gemeentemuseum (municipal museum), has been transformed into a 700 square meters space covered by an all-glass roof.
 The thus created interior plaza gives the museum new possibilities to suit the needs of the 21st century.
 On the 24th and 25th of March the space has been used for the first time for the press conferences of the Nuclear Security Summit where Barack Obama and Mark Rutte addressed the world press.
-On behalf of the Gemeentemuseum, Octatube has developed and realised the glass roof and refurbished interior space on a very tight schedule and within the budget.
+On behalf of the Kunstmuseum, Octatube has developed and realised the glass roof and refurbished interior space on a very tight schedule and within the budget.
 For the architect Job Roos the existing building and legacy of Berlage have always been the starting points.
 At the same time, state of the art techniques were introduced in the field of all-glass structures and glass fins.

 One of the starting points of the monumental building of H.P.
 Berlage (1859-1934) is a geometrical system based on the width of a brick plus mortar joint.
 This module system, together with other aspects of Berlage´s legacy, are an important starting point for the architectural design of Braaksma & Roos Architecten for the covered courtyard.
 The abstract glass roof on top of steel columns and beams is a reference to Berlage's system of layering elements.

 In the philosophy of Berlage, the enclosed courtyard is a meeting place for museum visitors (in the summer).
 This features has been rehabilitated, throughout the seasons.
 In addition, the routing of the museum has been improved.
 The roofed atrium offers the possibility to host public receptions in the museum, and activities with grandeur.
 The new space also provides the opportunity to display a side program with special exhibitions, such as fashion shows.
 The courtyard, with an area of 700 square meters can accommodate large groups up to 700 people, which is a great added value for the city of The Hague.